MK99MA/SoMoE-19/README.md

 ## Installation
 ### 1. Download the required plugins
+Click the links and select the correct download for your server (Linux or Windows).
+Save the zip files in the same location, for example on your desktop.

 To run Soccer Mod on your server you need the following plugins:
  ● Metamod:Source 1.10 or higher
 http://www.sourcemm.net/downloads.php?branch=stable